Flock (Jane Weaver album): Critical reception

 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 85, based on 10 reviews, indicating "universal acclaim".
-At AnyDecentMusic?, which collates album reviews from websites, magazines and newspapers, they gave the release a 8 out of 10, based on a critical consensus of 11 reviews.
+At AnyDecentMusic?, which collates album reviews from websites, magazines and newspapers, they gave the release an 8 out of 10, based on a critical consensus of 11 reviews.

 In The Guardian, music critic Alexis Petridis listed it as the best album of its release week.
 He lauded the album for experimenting with diverse pop styles and incorporating a "hallucinatory" production.
 Petridis noted similarities in the music to the works of Kylie Minogue and Dua Lipa.
 He also praised the lyricism and described the record as "genuinely different and exhilarating".
 Janne Oinonen of The Line of Best Fit wrote that the album portrayed "the sweet revenge of the melody: dancefloor-friendly pop music, but of a variety that remains intoxicatingly unmoored to the conventions and codes of the earthly realm."
 Richard Foster of The Quietus felt the album recalled "'60s girl groups, '90s grooves, and '50s sound effects".
 He said that it acted as a "a midwife, delivering the feeling of delight you get when listening to things that have been sat glumly in the back of the cabinet, or reassessing careworn memories given a good polish."

 Tim Sendra of AllMusic commended the album for exploring various genres and dubbed it as Weaver's "greatest-hits" album.
 He further wrote, "Flock is the work of a daring artist, a crafty writer and performer, and someone who is always worth following to see what kind of great things she might do in the future.
 Similarly, Under the Radar's Dom Gourlay considered it "the best of all Weaver's diverse genre colliding worlds in one glorious sitting."
 Loud and Quiet writer Alex Francis praised the album for its retro stylings and wrote that "Flock is a record which is invested in the production of a better future.